SAASphysics/course-physics/src/overview/design.md

      *  I can interpret/draw position vs. time graphs for objects moving with constant velocity
      *  I can interpret/draw velocity vs. time graphs for objects moving with constant velocity
      *  I can translate between motion maps, position vs. time graphs, and velocity vs. time graphs
-     *  I recognize when the constant velocity model applies and I use it when appropriate
+     *  I recognize when the constant velocity model applies and I can use it when appropriate
      *  I can articulate the difference between a vector and a scalar
      *  I can find the magnitude of a vector
      *  I can use vector notation for appropriate quantities
-     *  I can calculate the average velocity and speed of an object
      *  I can use the position update formula to relate changes in the position of an object to its average velocity
      *  I can use the position update formula to calculate the time take for an object to move from an initial to a final position
+     *  I can use velocity transformations to compute relative velocity
+     *  **I can predict where two objects moving at a constant velocity will intersect**

  * Acceleration
      *  I know the difference between acceleration and velocity